Deer Park, Texas: Intercontinental Terminals Company's chemical fire

-On March 17, 2019, a huge chemical fire broke out in the chemical tank farm at Intercontinental Terminals Company.
-The fire, which was caused by a leak in one tank, eventually spread to a dozen tanks.
-The leak was caused by a failure of manifold power frame of the tank.
+On March 17, 2019, a chemical fire broke out at Intercontinental Terminals Company.
+The fire, which was caused from a pump seal failure, eventually spread to a dozen tanks.

-The resultant fire and smoke flume could be seen for miles and lasted for three days.
+The resultant fire and smoke plume could be seen for miles and lasted for three days.
 The tanks involved in the fire contained chemicals including xylene, naptha, pyrolysis gasoline (Pygas), and toluene.
 Deer Park residents were required to shelter in place during the fire.
+A probe by the U.S. Chemical Safety and Hazard Investigation Board concluded that leaking chemicals had accumulated in an above-ground storage tank for about 30 minutes before they ignited.
+In April 2024, the state of Texas and the U.S. government reached a $6.6 million settlement with ITC; the money will be used to reimburse the state and federal government for damages caused by the blaze.

-January 24, 2023 tornado
+2023 tornado

 Deer Park has been known for several smaller and less destructive tornadoes in its past, but on January 24, 2023, a large EF3 tornado hit downtown Deer Park.
-It caused damage most notably to a nursing home and an animal shelter, brought down cell service for the city, and knocked out power to many areas, including schools in the Deer Park Independent School District.
-Schools were still in session at the time of the tornado, but no students or teachers in the affected schools were injured or killed.
+It caused damage most notably to the local skating rink, a nursing home, an animal shelter and knocked out power to many areas, including schools in the Deer Park Independent School District.
+Schools were still in session at the time of the tornado, and were dismissed late, and closed the remainder of the week.
+3 injuries occurred as the tornado passed.
 Entire neighborhoods were severely damaged as a result of the tornado.
 The tornado prompted the first ever tornado emergency issued by the National Weather Service in League City.

+2023 Shell refinery explosion

+In May 2023, a Shell petrochemical plant in Deer Park, causing a three-day blaze that resulted in toxic contamination in the air and water.
+The Shell plant had a long history of chemical incidents between 2016 and 2022, including 68 emissions events that released 974,847 pounds of toxic emissions into the air.
+The company had eight "excessive" events at the plant during that time.

+2023 Emergency siren overhaul

+Deer Park's 10 emergency warning sirens began experiencing failures over the years following a 2019 upgrade on the former siren system.
+In August 2023, the City of Deer Park replaced all 10 outdoor warning sirens with rotating, more efficient sirens.
+That also included strobe lights on each siren across the city to make fit for the hearing-impaired.
+17-year-old deaf citizen William Stokes, presented the idea to the city during the replacement project.
+Emergency sirens are tested every Saturday at 12:00 PM.